equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 Sillén, L.G., Martell, A.E., 1964.
 ‘Stability Constants of Metal-ion Complexes SP17’ (The Chemical Society: London)

-Tucker, F.L., Walper, J.F., Appleman, M.D., Donohue, J., 1962.
+<a  href="//doi.org/10.1128/jb.83.6.1313-1314.19" target="_blank" rel="noopener">Tucker, F.L., Walper, J.F., Appleman, M.D., Donohue, J., 1962.
 Complete reduction of tellurite to pure tellurium metal by microorganisms.
-Journal of Bacteriology 83, 1313–1314.
+Journal of Bacteriology 83, 1313–1314</a>.

 <a  href="https://minerals.usgs.gov/minerals/pubs/commodity/selenium/" target="_blank" rel="noopener">USGS, 2018.
 Selenium and Tellurium.
 Statistics and Information</a>.

-Yagasaki, A., Sasaki, Y., 1987.
+<a  href="//doi.org/10.1246/bcsj.60.763" target="_blank" rel="noopener">Yagasaki, A., Sasaki, Y., 1987.
 Potentiometric study of heteropolyanion formation from telluric acid and molybdate anion in 1M Na(Cl).
-Bulletin of the Chemical Society of Japan 60, 763–764.
+Bulletin of the Chemical Society of Japan 60, 763–764</a>.

 <a  href="//doi.org/10.1126/science.1189690" target="_blank" rel="noopener">Zweibel, K., 2010.
 The impact of tellurium supply on cadmium telluride photovoltaics.
 Science 328, 699–701</a>.